wrightmat/dnd-eberron/_ref/Magic.md

 ##### Entropomancy
 **Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

-You replace your class’ spell list with spells from the Entropomancy spell list.
+If you have a class spell list, you replace it with spells from the Entropomancy spell list.

 In addition, you exist in multiple potential states at once and can tap into them.
 At the start of your turn, roll a d6 and set it aside as your Flux Die.
 You can use this die in one of two ways before the start of your next turn:
 - Replace a d20 roll you make (attack, ability check, or save) with the Flux Die roll +10.